francoiscolombo/fc-automation/README.md

 - _condition_ is optional. if you have one, it is often associated with a test on a variable. if the condition is false, the action will be skipped.
 - _parameters list_ is a list of key / value. depends on the action you are going to execute.

+## the 'ForEach' action

+this action is special, because it allows looping on the result of a command, or the content of a text file.

+of course looping is no sense if you don't set any sub-action... so this is how you have to declare this action:

+    - action: "ForEach"
+      display: "a loop!"
+      condition: "`optional condition`"
+      parameters:
+        command: "ls -1 /"
+        variable: "dir"
+        steps:
+        - action: "`action name`"
+          display: "`action message`"
+          condition: "`optional condition`"
+          parameters:
+            `action parameter name`: "`action parameter value`"

+as you can see, here we have to declare a block `steps` which will contains a list of actions, like for the `stages` section.

+the content of the `variable` parameter will change at every step of the iteration in the loop, and so it can be used in the steps section by the actions.

 ## List of available actions

 for now, this is the list of the actions that you can use in your playbooks.